KevinWorkman/HappyCoding/tutorials/html/_posts/2016-11-02-intro-to-web-development.md

 layout: tutorial
 title: Intro to Web Development
 slug: intro-to-web-development
-thumbnail: /tutorials/processing/images/input-10.gif
+thumbnail: /tutorials/html/images/html-2.png
 tagline: Getting on the information superhighway.
 sort-key: 100
 meta-title: Intro to Web Development
 meta-description: Getting on the information superhighway.
-meta-image: /examples/processing/arraylists/images/random-walkers-3.png
+meta-image: /tutorials/html/images/html-3.png
-tags: [tutorial,web,basic]
+tags: [tutorial,html,basic]
-published: false
+published: true
 ---

 Web development is a huge topic that covers lots of different things.
 Figuring out exactly where to start can be pretty daunting, so hopefully this tutorial series breaks things down for you and provides a good place to start.